Student-centric advice and objective recommendations

 Cost of attendance

 Colleges offer financial aid based on the estimated cost of attendance.
-The cost of attendance includes the expenses of tuition, fees, supplies, meals, housing, transportation, and more.
+The cost of attendance includes the expenses of tuition, fees, supplies, room and board, transportation, and more.
 Oftentimes when students take out a loan, it is based on the cost of attendance.
 A good rule of thumb is to check the school’s housing allowance, and try to stay near that amount when borrowing loans for off-campus housing.
 Be cautious of luxury apartments targeted at students, as they can be quite expensive.
 For comparison, the average cost of on-campus housing at the University of North Carolina at Chapel Hill is $3,438 per student per semester ($6,876/year) for a double occupancy room.
 For a private university like Wake Forest, the average cost is $5,072 per semester for a total of $10,144 per year.

 Both federal loans from FAFSA and private loans can be used to pay for off-campus housing because it is included in the cost of attendance.
 It’s helpful to decide if you want to live on- or off-campus as soon as possible so that it can be factored into your FAFSA.
 Living off-campus raises the cost of attendance and may result in more financial aid.